Also known as:

 Threat Summary:

-This Amazon is considered Threatened under Mexican law due to its restricted range and human-generated threats.
-This is also a species of high concern to Partners in Flight (Berlanga et al. 2010).
+Is considered Threatened under Mexican law due to its restricted range and human-generated threats.
+This is also a species of high concern to Partners in Flight.
 In addition to being affected by habitat loss, it is threatened by trapping for the bird trade, which although illegal in Mexico, continues.
+Over the past three generations (23.7 years), 17% of its forest range has been lost.
+Along with forests, the species also occupies forest edges, secondary growth and savanna, so tree cover loss alone may not be causing significant population declines.
+At a low level, the species is also threatened by illegal trafficking trapping; therefore declines are tentatively 10-19% over three generations.

 Range: